JiBrok/jibrok.github.io/_docs/message-field/advanced-settings.md

 * **Show for users in groups** - List of user groups to show the message.
 If the user is in one of these groups, then the message will be displayed.
 If the value is empty, then the condition is ignored.
 * **Show for users in roles** - List of project roles to show the message.
 If the user has at least one of the specified roles in the issue project, then a message will be displayed.
 If the value is empty, then the condition is ignored.
+* **Don't show for users in groups** - List of user groups to don't show the message.
+If the user is in one of these groups, then the message will not displayed.
+If the value is empty, then the condition is ignored.
+* **Don't show for users in roles** - List of project roles to don't show the message.
+If the user has at least one of the specified roles in the issue project, then a message will not displayed.
+If the value is empty, then the condition is ignored.
+    * If there is group or role in "Show for users" and "Don't show for users" fields then message will not displayed (for users from group or role).
+    * If there is **user** in "Show for users" and "Don't show for users" fields (groups or roles) then message will not displayed.

 1. Condition **Show for** must always be met.
 1. If condition **Show for users in groups** is not empty then the user should be in one of these groups.